CL-BZH/Hex_game_AI/README.md

 # Hex_game_AI
 This depository contains some code I wrote for the course [C++ For C Programmers, Part B](https://www.coursera.org/learn/c-plus-plus-b) delivered by the University of California Santa Cruz on Coursera.

-The purpose is to implement the [Hex game](https://en.wikipedia.org/wiki/Hex_(board_game)) where two human can play against each other or a human plays against the machine or the machine plays against itself.
+The purpose is to implement the [Hex game](https://en.wikipedia.org/wiki/Hex_(board_game)) where two human players can play against each other or a human plays against the machine or the machine plays against itself.

 For the machine to play, I implemented 3 methods in what I call machine engines.
 The engines are named: